Why is traditional Chinese medicine considered as great source for innovative technology for human health and drug development?

 Tel: 3917 6482

-Our research focuses on the molecular mechanisms by which Chinese medicines regulate macrophages and neutrophils against inflammation and tissue remodelling in myocardial infarction, obesity and neurodegenerative diseases.
-By using different cell models and animal models, we identify the active compounds and target proteins by applying genomics, proteomics, chemical biology and cell signalling technologies.
-Our ongoing projects are designed to (1) characterize neuroprotective and neurotrophic Chinese medicines; (2) discover new mechanisms against myocardial infarction, ischaemic stroke and cancers; and (3) prepare novel small molecular probes for target identification.
+Our research focuses on the molecular mechanisms by which Chinese medicines reprogram macrophages and neutrophils against inflammation and tissue remodelling in myocardial infarction, obesity and neurodegenerative diseases.
+We apply genomics, proteomics, chemical biology and cell signalling technologies to identify the active compounds and target proteins in different cell models and animal models.
+Our ongoing projects are designed to (1) characterize neuroprotective and neurotrophic Chinese medicines; (2) discover new mechanisms for drug discovery; and (3) prepare novel small molecular probes for target identification.
 Our long-term goal is to develop novel therapeutics for the treatment of myocardial infarction, obesity, depression and neurodegeneration.